shubhamd99/react/README.md

 ### getInitialProps

 getInitialProps enables server-side rendering in a page and allows you to do initial data population, it means sending the page with the data already populated from the server.
-This is especially useful for SEO.
+This is especially useful for SEO. getInitialProps will disable Automatic Static Optimization. getInitialProps is an async function that can be added to any page as a static method.

 ```jsx
 function Page({ stars }) {